Wednesday, September 13, 2023

 With Etel

-This party gave me the opportunity, to invite 'who ever was Left' , from our old friends...As well as a few previous clients, I befriended through out the years (in spite of the fact that:"Psychologists are not supposed to befriend their Clients"...)"Other guests were a few of Karen's friends, among them her best friend Alison, from fourth grade; whom I nicknamed "My second daughter!"
-The "High Tea" was delivered to our house, which was decorated with colorful flowers from our garden...
+This party gave me the opportunity, to invite 'Who ever was left', from our old friends...As well as a few previous clients, I befriended through out the yeas, in spite of the fact, that "Psychologists are not supposed to befriend their Clients!"..."Other guests were a few of Karen's friends; among them her best friend Alison, from the Third Grade; whom I nicknamed "My second daughter!"
+The "High Tea", was delivered to our house, which was decorated with colorful flowers from our garden...

 THE END